jmce22/pands-problem-sheet/README.md

 ### Number of es

-    Prompt the user and read in two money amounts (in cent).
-Add the two amounts.
+    Write a program that reads in a text file and outputs the number of e's it contains, documenting any assumptions you are making.
-    Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount.
+    The program should take the filename from an argument on the command line.

 This week's homework